caffeinalab/gcm/README.md

+# Caffeina GCM
-# GCM: Google Cloud Messaging support
+### Google Cloud Messaging support for Titanium - Parse format compatible

 We have maintaned the same syntax of `Ti.Network` for iOS notifications, hope you like this choice :)